JohanesSetiawan/ml-tflite-flutter-android/README.md

 ## Got new learning in this project?

-YES, i thought flutter can run ML/AI, turns out when I tried it, it worked.
+YES, i thought flutter can't run ML/AI, turns out when I tried it, it worked.

 ## Conclusion?